MetaphysicalSploumsky/Software-Photon-Counting-Lock-in/README.md

-Here's the updated README with a Sources section:
+Here's the updated README with the new image structure:

 **README.md**